Why is the Control Video so Hard to Beat? August 2020 – Update

 How We’ve Been Testing Creative Until Now

-When testing creative we typically would test three to five videos along with a control video using Facebook’s split test feature.
+When testing creative we typically would test three to six videos along with a control video using Facebook’s split test feature.
 We would show these ads to broad or 5-10% LALs (Lookalike) audiences, and restrict distribution to the Facebook newsfeed only, Android only and we’d use mobile app install bidding (MAI) to get about 100-250 installs.

-If one of those new “contender” ads beat the control video’s IPM or came within 10%-15% of its performance, we would launch those potential new winning videos into the ad sets with the control video and let them fight it out to generate ROAS.
+If one of those new “challenger” ads beat the control video’s IPM or came within 10%-15% of its performance, we would launch those potential new winning videos into the ad sets with the control video and let them fight it out to generate ROAS.

 The traditional testing methodology includes the idea of testing a testing system or an A/A test.
 A/A tests are like A/B tests, but instead of testing multiple creatives, you test the same creative in each “slot” of the test.